stemtiq-AI/soccer-sports-analytics/README.md

 # Soccer Sports Analytics — Multi-Agent System

 > **Disclaimer**: This is an internship project meant for upskilling in agentic AI.
-It uses sample data and simulated API connections.
 Not intended for production, betting, or gambling use.

 ## Overview